YaqinAudio: Notes

 The name 'Yaqin' is unclear in origin.
 It may derive from the Chinese musical instrument Yazheng or may also relate to the Arabic word Yaqin meaning certainty.
 The 'Ya' character (雅) means 'elegant' or 'proper'.
 The 'qin' character (琴) could easily be a family name.
 It is also notable that the logo contains the Greek letters 'Ψ' in place of the 'Y' and 'Θ' in place of 'Q'.
-This has led to many confusing alternative references on the web to both 'Yaoin' and the hypercorrected 'Yaquin'.
+This has led to multiple confusing alternative references on the web to both 'Yaoin' and the hypercorrected 'Yaquin'.
 In fact, however, it is the manufacturer's family patronymic.